repository-service-tuf/repository-service-tuf/docs/source/guide/general/client.rst

-RSTUF itself does not provide client-side tools, but there are several TUF libraries that you can use.
+RSTUF itself does not provide client-side tools, but there are several TUF libraries available.

 TUF client implementation
 =========================

-Depending on whether you already have an existing client application the following options exist.
+There are a number of options for new or existing client applications.

 New client
 ----------

-If you don't have a client implementation, you should consider using python-tuf's `ngclient <https://theupdateframework.readthedocs.io/en/latest/api/tuf.ngclient.html>`_.
+To establish a new client implementation, consider using python-tuf's `ngclient <https://theupdateframework.readthedocs.io/en/latest/api/tuf.ngclient.html>`_.
 It can download and validate metadata and artifacts in a fully specification-compliant way.
 Moreover, RSTUF is built with python-tuf and guaranteed to be compatible with *ngclient*.
 See